 She said: “I really liked the scones at the Old Station Tea House because they were warm and I could put heaps and heaps of jam on them.
 Plus the restaurant was cool and pretty and I loved exploring all the special places.
 But the yummiest thing I got to eat on our holiday was fairy floss (at the Sarina Sugar Shed).”

-From a gleaming new airport hotel and apartment stays, hotels and holiday parks to beachside wilderness retreats and island glamping, you’ll find accommodation that is sure to tick all the boxes for your family in the Mackay Region.
+When it comes to where to stay, in Mackay families are spoiled for choice .
+From a gleaming new airport hotel and apartment stays, hotels and holiday parks to beachside wilderness retreats and island glamping, you’ll find plenty of places to stay in Mackay with kids.

 He Said: “I loved Cape Hillsborough Nature Resort, because of all the nature, of course.
 Plus there’s mini-golf, ping pong and a pool, cool walking trails in the bush, plus I got to climb up through the volcanic caves.
 Then there were the kangaroos and wallabies on the beach in the morning.
 It was worth the early start to see them, though one of them tried to jump over my head.
 But besides that, Ben and Renae who run the park, and their kids, were super-duper nice and made us all feel really welcome.
 I want to go back for longer next time.”
 She Said: “I really, really liked the BIG4 Mackay Marina Village because they had a jumping pillow and a splash park with worms squirting water everywhere and a really fast water slide.
 I liked splashing my dad when I landed in the water.
 I liked Cape Hillsborough Nature Park too because they played Boss Baby for us on movie night and we ate popcorn and it was really fun.”

-Disclosure: The Eats Worlds were guest of Mackay Tourism, but as always, all opinions, roo wrangling, wilderness wandering and face stuffing are our own.
+Disclosure: While our visit to Mackay with kids was courtesy of Mackay Tourism, as always, all opinions, roo wrangling, wilderness wandering and face stuffing are our own.